RjavM/RjavM/README.md

   🎓 **Studying**: I'm a 2nd-year Software Engineering student at Carleton University, Ottawa.

-  🌐 **Interests**: I'm particularly focusing on Web Development right now (Still exploring new technologies).
+  🌐 **Interests**: I'm particularly focusing on Web Development and Deep Learning right now (Still exploring new technologies).

   🏓 **Outside Coding**: You can probably find me playing table tennis when I'm not in front of a computer screen.
 (Yes!
 It's Table Tennis, not Ping Pong 😁).